GLOBAL MARKETS-Greece to repay IMF, European stocks at seven-year high

 * Greece makes IMF payment

-LONDON/NEW YORK, April 9 World equity markets rose on Thursday, lifted after Greece confirmed it will pay a 450 million euro loan tranche to the International Monetary Fund and on growing expectations the U.S. Federal Reserve will not raise interest rates until the latter part of the year.
+LONDON, April 9 World stocks marched higher on Thursday, lifted by Greece's confirming it will pay a 450 million-euro loan tranche to the International Monetary Fund and growing expectations the U.S. will not raise interest rates until the latter part of the year.

-European markets also strengthened on German industrial output and trade data, which showed the continent's largest economy improving in February.
+European markets also welcomed German industrial output and trade data, which showed the continent's largest economy ticking along nicely in February.

-Wall Street edged lower, with focus on next week's flood of corporate earnings.
-The dollar strengthened, continuing a recovery from recent weakness.
-Oil prices rebounded from sharp declines on Wednesday.
+The Greek news and U.S. interest rate outlook soothed global bond market sentiment, too.
+The benchmark euro zone bond yield on 10-Germany's 10-year Bund fell to a record low of 0.146 percent.

-Europe's EuroFirst 300 index of leading shares was up 1 percent at a seven-year high of 1,627 points.
+At midsession, Europe's EuroFirst 300 index of leading shares was up 0.7 percent at a seven-year high of 1,623 points , putting the index on track for its ninth weekly gain in the last 10.

 "While the risk of a Greek exit remains high, European equities continue to be supported by extremely low core euro area yields which remain at the bottom of recent ranges," Barclays said in a note on Thursday.

-Recent comments from Federal Reserve officials, including the release of minutes from the Fed's March policy meeting, suggest the committee will move in a measured fashion.
-Over the last few weeks, the market has been shifting expectations in favor of a rate increase later in the year.

-However, on Wednesday, New York Fed President William Dudley said at a Reuters event that a June interest-rate increase was still possible if the labor market showed sufficient strength.

-Currency traders were focused on this more hawkish message.
+In bonds, benchmark 10-year U.S. Treasury yields slipped to 1.88 percent.
+Greek yields fell as Athens confirmed it will meet its IMF repayment deadline and Spain sold 4.7 billion euros of bonds at record low yields.

+Currency traders focused on the "hawkish" side of the Federal Reserve's last policy meeting minutes, which suggested a June rate hike is still on the table.
 The dollar index was up 0.2 percent, its fourth consecutive daily rise and its longest winning streak in three months.

-The euro was down 0.8 percent on the day at $1.0699 .
+Fed officials acknowledged risks from overseas and a weak start to the year at their March meeting.
+But they remained confident enough in the strength of the recovery to continue laying the groundwork for an interest rate hike later this year, according to minutes from the meeting released on Wednesday.

+"The speed of the dollar's appreciation from July through to March was the fastest since 1980-81," said Derek Halpenny, a currency strategist at BTMU in London.

 Crude oil took back some lost ground following a plunge overnight triggered by a rise in U.S. stocks and news of record Saudi oil production.